repometric/ep/ep/lh/README.md

 # ep-lh

 This directory holds Enhancement Proposals for [linterhub](https://github.com/repometric/linterhub).
-You can read more about them in the [ep-0001](../ep-0001.md) document.
+You can read more about EPs in the [ep-0001](../ep-0001.md) document.

 ## Index